jsdealy/latin/miscellae/guideToLatinConversation.md

 Characters of the drama.

-It is sweet and honor-
-able to die for one’s
+It is sweet and honorable to die for one’s country.
-country.

 It is pleasant to fool in